manojake/javascript-playground/JavascriptCheetSheet.md

 _Note: Class declaration are not hoisted which means you cannot use a class before it is declared.
 This behavior is similar to variables declared with let and const_

+_Note: The this value will be automatically returned as the result of new.
+You are advised to not return any value from the constructor — because if you return a non-primitive value, it will become the value of the new expression, and the value of this is dropped._

 Here the #name does not have to be there.
 But it is a good practice to set it all there so the you can keep track of those variables.

 ![image](https://github.com/manojake/javascript-playground/assets/68778250/baaa58fb-96ea-49c3-b29e-0bfbb2fbe982)